 - Attach / forward Cover Letter, certifying that the MS is original, has not been and will not be submitted to another journal while it is being evaluated by CEIP.

-- Attach the Certificate of translation carried out by a specialized company for MS of non English natives authors.
+- Attach the Certificate of translation carried out by a specialized company or by a professional who can prove proficiency in English (for non English natives authors).

 - Attach the Certificate of the Ethics Committee on Animal Experimentation and / or Ethics Committee for research with humans, when applicable.